readium/r2-streamer-js/docs/http.md

 Alternatively, the `show` URL query string parameter can be used (e.g. `/pub/{PUB_ID}/manifest.json?show=all`).

 The cover image (if any) is always displayed at the top of the served HTML page.

+A JSON-Schema validation report is presented at the bottom of the page, based on the official ReadiumWebPubManifest schema (see `./misc/json-schema/webpub-manifest/`).

 ### GET /pub/{PUB_ID}/{ASSET_PATH}